 Have you ever faced a situation where you cannot encode a CSV file in the UTF-8 format, and you’re not sure how to fix it?
-Then, this article can help you solve the problem because we’ll explore 3 fixes when CSV UTF 8 is Not Available in Excel.
+Then, this article can help you solve the problem because we’ll explore 3 solutions when CSV UTF 8 is not available in Excel.
 In addition, we’ll also learn to convert CSV UTF 8 online and preserve special characters.

-First of all, let’s assume the Project Checklist dataset shown in the B4:C13 cells, which contains a list of “Tasks” and their “Status” respectively.
-Here, we want to convert this Excel file to CSV UTF-8 format, henceforth, without further delay, let’s see each solution in detail and with necessary illustrations.
+Let’s assume the Project Checklist dataset shown in range B4:C13, which contains a list of tasks and their status respectively.
+Here, we want to convert this Excel file to CSV UTF-8 format.

 Here, we have used the Microsoft Excel 365 version; you may use any other version according to your convenience.

 Let’s begin with a simple method that involves using the Save As option in Excel.

 - Choose the Save As option >> click the Browse button.